Do you know what to prioritize?

 The cost is also dramatically different.
 Traffic strategies that significantly increase your website visitors cost money.
 When you focus on conversions, you capitalize on the traffic you've already built.

 Focusing on conversions puts the focus on quality rather than quantity.
 When you have high conversions, it means people are having a better experience on your website.
 It's valuable, relevant, and easy to use for your visitors.
 People are not only landing on your site and consuming content there, but taking the action you want them to take.

 Why your website might not be converting

 The main reason why a website doesn't convert is that its offer isn't relevant to its visitors.
 In other words, the targeting isn't right.
 People come to the website expecting something and don't find it there.
 Or, they find the content useful but the offer isn't appealing to them.

 There could be other factors as well that affect conversions.
 These include poor content on your site, difficult navigation, a weak call-to-action, or a difficult process for taking whatever action you want visitors to take.

 What leads to conversions is good content, good targeting, an appropriate offer that truly helps your visitors, and an easy-to-use site.

 The best of both worlds

 Ultimately, you want both high traffic and high conversions, especially when those conversions are on high-ticket items that bring you a great deal of revenue.
 Other techniques such as strategy sessions can boost conversions as well.
 The key to a successful sales strategy is to turn that traffic into conversions.

-If you want to learn more about how to create an effective sales strategy that turns prospect into buyers, join us for our Action Tips that Turn Prospects into Paying Customers webinar.
-Register today through this link.
-(You can click the image, too!)
+If you want to learn more about how to create an effective sales strategy that turns prospect into buyers, download your copy of our Turn Prospects into Paying Customers cheatsheet, right here!